kamanphoebe/MotionDetection/README.md

 ### Customized demo

-The procedure below helps you apply the model on your own images of a video:
+The procedure below helps you apply our model on your **own** images of a video:
 1. `sh custom_mkdir.sh`
 2. Put all of your images under `custom_demo/custom_raw` directory.
 The images should be named in order according to time, e.g. `001.png`, `002.png`.
 3. Generate the corresponding labels by yourself and save them into `custom_demo/custom_label.csv`.
 Please refer to `demo_label.csv` for the way of organizing labels.
 Note that `motionFlag` is actually not needed here.